Richard Varick: Personal life

-He and his wife Maria Roosevelt, daughter of Isaac Roosevelt, were married on May 8, 1786 in New York City.
+He and his wife Maria Roosevelt, daughter of Isaac Roosevelt, were married on May 8, 1786, in New York City.
 His father-in-law was the patrilineal great-great-grandfather of President Franklin Delano Roosevelt.

-On February 15, 2022, the Washington Post reported that Richard Varick is on the list of New York City mayors, composed by Sarah Cate Wolfson, a high school student in New York City, who owned slaves.
+On February 15, 2022, the Washington Post reported that Richard Varick is on the list of New York City mayors who owned slaves, composed by Sarah Cate Wolfson, a high school student in New York City.

 Varick and his wife initially resided at 52 Wall Street, then moved to a larger home on lower Broadway.
 They also owned a home at 11 Pearl Street in Lower Manhattan.
 Their final home was Prospect Hall on Essex Street in Jersey City, New Jersey.

 Death and burial

-Varick died on July 30, 1831 at Prospect Hall and is interred at the First Reformed Dutch Church Cemetery in Hackensack, New Jersey.
+Varick died on July 30, 1831, at Prospect Hall and is interred at the First Reformed Dutch Church Cemetery in Hackensack, New Jersey.

-Honorifics
+Eponyms

 Varick Street (where he once owned property) in Manhattan in the City of New York, Varick Street in Jersey City, and the Town of Varick, New York, all bear his name.